 All types of OCD involve obsessions and compulsions.
 For someone with contamination OCD, the obsessions will revolve around not wanting to contract or spread germs or illness, and their corresponding compulsions might include washing their hands or showering excessively, spending an inordinate amount of time disinfecting their home, or even completing mental compulsions to try to “ward off” the contamination.

-Obsessions in contamination OCD, as with other subtypes of OCD, are intrusive and unwanted.
-They can present as recurring thoughts or questions, and elicit enough distress to warrant a response, or compulsion.
+Obsessions in contamination OCD are intrusive and unwanted.
+They can present as recurring thoughts or questions about germs and any uncleanliness, and elicit enough distress to warrant a response, or compulsion.

 Common contamination OCD obsessions include: